List of Australian Touring Car Championship circuits

 This is a list of circuits which have hosted a round of the Australian Touring Car Championship and the V8 Supercars Championship since the championship was first held at Gnoo Blas in Orange, New South Wales, in 1960.

 The shortest track used in the championship was the 1.930 km Amaroo Park circuit located in the Sydney suburb of Annangrove.
 The longest track used was the Longford Circuit which measured 7.242 km.
-Sandown Raceway in Melbourne has hosted the most rounds with 51.
+Sandown Raceway in Melbourne has hosted the most rounds with 55.

-Of the 34 circuits that have hosted rounds of the championship, twelve have been temporary street or airfield circuits with five still in use as of the 2022 season.
-Six international circuits have also been used, two in New Zealand and one each in China, Bahrain, the United Arab Emirates and the United States.
+Of the 36 circuits that have hosted rounds of the championship, eleven have been temporary street or airfield circuits with five still in use as of the 2025 season.
+Eight international circuits have also been used, three in New Zealand and one each in China, Bahrain, the United Arab Emirates and the United States.

 Championship circuits

 Unless stated, all tracks are located within Australia.